rkhamis/0-orchestrator/docs/README.md

 # G8OS Resource Pool

-A G8OS resource pool is a **cluster of G8OS nodes**, in the below picture 8 physical nodes, all connected through a ZeroTier network.
+A G8OS resource pool is a cluster of G8OS nodes, exposing its services through a Resource Pool API Server.

+In the below picture you see a resource pool of 5 physical nodes, all connected through a ZeroTier network.

 ![Architecture](resource-pool.png)